Careers in Forensic Science

 DNA analysts compare DNA samples taken from suspects and victims to determine whether someone was present at a crime scene, whether they were involved in a violent encounter, and other questions of identity when a sample is available.
 DNA analysts can also compare unknown samples to databases to identify potential suspects.

 DNA analysts can expect to earn an average of about $64,000 a year, BLS reports.

 Polygraphs have limited admissibility in courts, but the polygraph exam remains a useful tool in solving crimes and detecting deception from suspects and witnesses.

 Polygraph examiners are trained to conduct examinations using the "lie detector" and to provide analysis of the results.
 Polygraph examiners undergo lengthy training to hone their skills, and they're often used in internal administrative investigations of law enforcement personnel.

 Polygraph examiners might work for criminal justice agencies or as private contractors.
 Their services are quite often employed during the candidate screening process for many sensitive jobs. '

-Forensic documents examiners compare handwriting samples.
-They can determine the origin of documents and detect fraud.
-They use their expertise to identify forgeries of contracts, checks, bank statements, and other documents and electronic records.
+Forensic documents examiners compare handwriting samples and use their expertise to identify forgeries of contracts, checks, bank statements, and other documents and electronic records.
 They can also determine the validity of a signature through handwriting analysis and even determine the relative age of a document.